Clothing made with a blend of hemp & Tencel is not only easy to wear and care for, it’s the epitome of sustainable apparel for women

-In my show booth recently, I heard a husband tell his wife, “You could wear this against your skin.”
+It was a comment overheard in my craft fair booth that prompted this post.
+I heard a husband tell his wife, “You could wear this against your skin.”
 She then turned to me and asked, “Linens are usually hard and scratchy; why is this fabric so soft?”

-Hemp can be tough—think of hemp rope or hemp cord.
-It’s made from the long, tough outer fibers of the stalks, and like linen, it’s a bast fiber that is strong and durable.
+Like linen, hemp is a tough fiber —think of hemp rope or hemp cord.
+Hemp textiles come from the long, tough outer fibers of the stalks, and like linen, it’s a bast fiber that is strong and durable.
 The downside is that these tough fibers can be scratchy and stiff.

 But Sympatico’s hemp and Tencel fabric together with our dyeing process deals with that issue neatly and in an environmentally sound way.
 Tencel is known for its smooth fiber surface that gives it softness and drape without clinginess.
 The resulting blend has breathability and moisture absorption for a dry, cool touch on the skin.
 People with sensitive skin tell me how much they love this blend.
 As a bonus, most folks find they can minimize ironing by hanging the garments and spritzing them to refresh.